Meet The Team

 It was there that Cale first met Cammy, Simone and Melinda.
 Although Cale enjoys all areas of the job he has developed a keen interest in Small Animal Medicine and now has his membership in this interesting and challenging field.
 With his background in Aquaculture he also loves to see aquatic animals as well.

 Outside of work Cale loves to travel abroad and keep active when home with kayaking, camping, fishing, hiking, running and heading to the gym.
 He also has a keen interest in marine aquariums.
-Above all though he loves spending time and sharing his adventures with his fiancé Yvette, their Nova Scotia Duck Tolling Retriever, Nala, and their rescue cat, Pebbles.
+Above all though he loves spending time and sharing his adventures with his wife Yvette, their Nova Scotia Duck Tolling Retriever, Nala, and their rescue cat, Pebbles.
+In 2019, they welcomed their first human baby, Isobel into the world.

 Simone was born in Zimbabwe.
 She grew up on a farm and at the age of 15 she moved to New Zealand with her family.
 Simone lived in New Zealand until she was 23, gaining a Bachelor of Science, then emigrated to Australia to work at a Pony Stud in the Adelaide Hills.
 Shortly after this she gained employment in the veterinary industry (at a Mount Barker veterinary clinic) and has been working in this field ever since.